RolandGao/rolandgao.github.io/Readme.md

 ```
 npm install
-npm start
+npm run dev
 ```

-The dev server runs on http://localhost:3000 and hot-reloads changes in `src/` and `public/`.
+The dev server runs on http://localhost:3000 and hot-reloads changes in `pages/`, `components/`, and `public/`.

 ## Content